 Congressman Lal Bahadur Shastri was the second prime minister of India.
 He came up with the slogan of ‘Jai Jawan Jai Kisan’ that became popular during the 1965 Indo-Pakistan war and served as the Railways minister under Jawaharlal Nehru.
 His died the day following the Tashkent Agreement that formally ended the war.

-Jawaharlal Nehru was the first and the till date the longest-serving prime minister of India.
+Jawaharlal Nehru was the first and longest-serving prime minister of India.
 He was a leading figure in the Indian independence movement and served as the prime minister until his death in 1964.
 Popularly known as 'Chacha Nehru' due to his love for children, he was also called 'Pandit Nehru' because of his roots in the Kashmiri Pandit community.